Weed Wiper Program

 KEEN TO USE A WEED WIPER AT YOUR PROPERTY?

-The control period for Cape tulip has ended for 2023, and expressions of interest are now being taken for 2024.
+The control period for Cape tulip has ended for 2024.

-To register your expression of interest to use either a SMALL or LARGE weed wiper during the 2024 Cape tulip control period, please enter your details using the button below.
+To register your expression of interest in using a weed wiper during the 2025 Cape tulip control period, please enter your details using the button below.

 Please email weedwiper@PHBG.org if you have any questions.